BU-EC528-Spring-2026/RAG_StormX/README.md

 | Aerospike | Distributed KV experiment | Explored as a low-latency distributed KV backend with NVMe-backed storage. |
 | TiKV | Distributed KV baseline | Explored as a distributed transactional KV option and comparison point. |

 The project began with interest in TiKV integration.
-Over time, the work shifted toward understanding broader distributed KV design choices and experimenting with Aerospike as another distributed backend.
+Over time, the work shifted toward an optimization of Aeropsike alongside TiKV.
+(I need to add something else here im just not sure. )

 ---